PFTL/website/content/blog/19_hashable_objects.rst

     >>> var3
     {'a': 'var1', 12416037344: 'var2'}

-As you can see in the snippen above, Python is relying in more than just the hash value of an object when using it as keys for a dictionary.
+As you can see in the snippet above, Python is relying on more than just the hash value of an object when using it as keys for a dictionary.

 Hash Values of Custom Classes
 -----------------------------